 Your roof may have several areas that have “flashing”.
-These are pieces of metal or other materials used to prevent the seepage of water around any intersection of projection in your roof.
+These are pieces of metal or other materials used to prevent the seepage of water around any intersection or projection in your roof.
 Examples: chimneys, valleys, pipes, or vertical walls.
 These flashings can deteriorate over time and cause roof leaks.
 Our professionals will replace all your flashings during your project.

 Siding and windows may also have gaps that contribute to roof leakage.
 These areas of your home will also be inspected to ensure your home remains protected from water damage.

 Upon removal of your shingles, your plywood needs to be fully inspected to replace any damaged roof decking.

 Drip Edge – commonly referred to as “ODE” is a critical element in your roof installation, allowing water to be shed away from your roof’s edges.

 An Ice & Water shield is a critical element to prevent water damage to the edges and valleys of your roof.
 Water seepage and melting result in damage to many roof systems, which is preventable with the installation of Weather Watch.

 Valleys are an area of the roof systems where 2 separate planes of the roof intersect.
 These areas handle a large amount of water volume during a rainstorm.
 It is critical that these areas be installed properly during the underlayment installation as well as the shingle installation.

 It is essential to the success of your roofing system that the shingles are nailed in the designated areas.
 This is one of the most common installation errors by contractors which leads to shingles blowing off.